MGDIS/core-ui/packages/mg-components/getting-started.md

 #### ng-model

-`ng-model` can not be used in web components so we must set the value and the use the custom event `value-change` with the [`ng-on-`](https://docs.angularjs.org/api/ng/directive/ngOn) directive :
+`ng-model` can not be used in web components so we must set the value and the use the custom event `value-change` with the [`ng-on-`](https://docs.angularjs.org/api/ng/directive/ngOn) directive:

 ```html
 <mg-input-text ng-prop-value="user.firstname" label="Firstname" ng-on-value-change="user.firstname = $event.detail"></mg-input-text>